model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 The `goto-synthesizer` is an [enumeration-based synthesizer](https://www.cis.upenn.edu/~alur/SyGuS13.pdf).
 It enumerates candidate invariants from a pre-designed search space described by a given regular tree grammar and verifies if the candidate is an inductive invariant.
 Therefore it has the following limitations:
 1. the search space is not complete, so it may fail to find a working candidate.
-The current search space consists of only conjunction of linear inequalities built from the variables in the loop, which is not expressive enough to capture all loop invariants.
+The current search space consists of only conjunctions of linear inequalities built from the variables in the loop, which is not expressive enough to capture all loop invariants.
-For example, the loop invariant `a[i] == 0` contains array access and cannot be captured by the current search space.
+For example, the loop invariant `a[i] == 0` contains an array access and cannot be captured by the current search space.
 However, we can easily extend the search space to include more complex expressions with the cost of an exponential increase of the running time of the synthesizer.
 2. the synthesizer suffers from the same limitation as the loop contract verification in CBMC.
 For example, it does not support unbounded quantifiers, or dynamic allocations in the loop body.

 ## User Experience

-Once this RFC has been stabilized, users will be able to use the new command-line flag `--synthesize-loop-contracts` to run the synthesizer, which will attempt to synthesize loop contracts, and verify programs with the synthesized loop contracts.
+Users will be able to use the new command-line flag `--synthesize-loop-contracts` to run the synthesizer, which will attempt to synthesize loop contracts, and verify programs with the synthesized loop contracts.

 #### Limit Resource Used by Synthesizer for Termination
 Without a resource limit, an enumerative synthesizer may run forever to exhaust a search space consisting of an infinite number of candidates, especially when there is no solution in the search space.
-So, for the guarantee of termination, we provide users options: `--limit-synthesis-time T` to limit the running time of the synthesizer.
+So, for the guarantee of termination, we provide users options: `--limit-synthesis-time T` to limit the running time of the synthesizer to be less than `T` seconds.

 #### Output of Kani when the Synthesizer is Enabled